Beta · discussions.life

 Proposed next step

-Jamie’s messages were never visible to their partner.
+Maya’s messages were never visible to her partner.

 Startup · Alex’s private conversation